Hybrid Mattress in a Box

 The Zoma Hybrid is a bouncy alternative to our memory foam mattress.
 The bed offers the same recovery benefits as the classic Zoma Mattress, thanks to our unique comfort foams.

 There are four layers in a Zoma Hybrid.
-A soft, breathable, and stretchy polyester cover encases the 11-inch mattress.
+A soft, breathable, and stretchy polyester cover encases the 12-inch mattress.

 The top layer is 2 inches of gel memory foam with triangular cutouts in the shoulder and leg areas.
-The cutouts are a part of Zoma’s Triangulex™ technology and improve contouring in the mattress’s head and foot.
-Triangulex™ technology also increases airflow in and out of the mattress, which restricts heat build-up.
+The cutouts increase airflow in and out of the mattress, which restricts heat build-up.

 The second layer is 2 inches of Reactiv™ foam.
 Reactiv™ is a responsive poly-foam that adapts to your movements, allowing the bed to snap back into shape quickly.
 The dense nature of Reactiv™ increases the bed’s support without impacting the bed’s breathability.